 You can experiment with daylight, textures, furniture, do simple or more advanced settings, use flash or the lights in the room, block the daylight with the curtains to create a slim stripe of light, shoot back-lit photos or shoot with the light behind you.
 There's so many different ways to shoot in this single room, it all comes down to your imagination.

-To give you some examples, I put together this gallery that has been shot in this room alone.
+To give you some examples, I put together the gallery on the left that has been shot in this room alone.

 The important thing is that you get creative with what you have.
 Use what's there.
 Include it in your shots or if you shoot with flash - black it out and focus on your subject.
 And come prepared.
 I usually have a speedlight, a lightstand, a softbox and a striplight, a tripod, gels for color casts and different lenses (50mm,85mm,100mm) with me so I can go from wide shots to the beautiful crisp close-up portraits.
 If you happen to have a 24-70mm lens, that's fine too.
 Just note that fast lenses work better because of their shallow depth of field.
 You will be amazed on how much you can achieve with only little.
 Or did you think that all the shots in the gallery were taken in the same room?